geektcp/UeCore/doc/describe/CONTRIBUTING.md

 You can publish and share your contribution projects via forum or by pull-requests

 When you have created your topic-branch and pushed it to your local repository, you can easily create a pull-request to our repo from this!
-Please always create the pull request on the repository containing the CMaNGOS code you were working on.
+Please always create the pull request on the repository containing the Everwar code you were working on.

 Here is the [GitHub Information on Pull-Requests](https://help.github.com/articles/using-pull-requests)